 Coming home to find water surrounding your furnace is a homeowner’s worst dream.
-Is it an HVAC (heating, ventilation, air conditioning) problem or plumbing problem?
-It could be either, but Parker Pearce Service Experts is here with some HVAC issues that could be the culprit of a leaky furnace.
+Is it a heating and cooling issue or plumbing issue?
+It’s hard to confirm without an expert doing an inspection, but Parker Pearce Service Experts is here with a few HVAC issues that could be the culprit of a leaky furnace.

-A standard-efficiency heating system should not produce condensation so if yours does, it might be that the flue pipe was not sized right.
-The heated exhaust could be cooling and condensing in the pipe, then streaming back into your furnace and leaking out.
+A standard-efficiency furnace should not have condensation so if yours does, it might be that the flue pipe was not sized right.
+The hot exhaust could be cooling and condensing inside the pipe, then streaming back into the furnace and leaking out.

 Usually condensation from a high-efficiency furnace flows out to a floor drain.
-If there is an obstruction in the piping or the floor drain, it could cause a leak around your furnace.
-A precision tune-up from a furnace repair expert should help avoid this problem from taking place.
-Unfortunately, neglecting furnace maintenance may cause a clogged drain, resulting in wood, ceiling, or other damage to your home.
+If there is a clog in the piping or the floor drain, it could cause a leak around your heating system.
+A heating tune-up from a furnace repair contractor should help prevent this problem from taking place.
+Unfortunately, neglecting furnace maintenance might result in a clogged drain, resulting in wood, ceiling, or other damage to your home.

-This issue should be discovered with seasonal furnace tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating system.
-Water leaking into your furnace can cause a lot of damage to the internal elements so it’s ideal to call your furnace service technician immediately if you think this could be your issue.
+This problem should be discovered with seasonal heating tune-ups, but if your heating system is leaking water, the humidifier may be leaking inside the furnace.
+Water leaking into your heating system can cause a lot of damage to the internal components so it’s ideal to call your furnace service expert immediately if you think this could be your issue.